-The practice statement Law Administration Practice Statement PS LA 2003/8 - Taxation treatment of expenditure on low cost items for taxpayers carrying on a business, provides guidance on two straightforward methods that you can use if you are carrying on a business to help determine whether you treat expenditure incurred in acquiring certain low-cost tangible assets as revenue expenditure or capital expenditure.
+The practice statement Law Administration Practice Statement PS LA 2003/8 - Practical approaches to low-cost business expenses, provides guidance on two straightforward methods that you can use if you are carrying on a business to help determine whether you treat expenditure incurred in acquiring certain low-cost tangible assets as revenue expenditure or capital expenditure.

 Subject to certain qualifications, the two methods cover expenditure below a threshold and the use of statistical sampling to estimate total revenue expenditure on low-cost tangible assets.
 The threshold rule allows an immediate deduction for qualifying low-cost tangible assets costing \$100 or less, including any GST.
-If you have a low-value pool (see Low-value pools on page 22), the sampling rule allows you to use statistical sampling to determine the proportion of the total purchases on qualifying low-cost tangible assets that is revenue expenditure.
+If you have a low-value pool (see Low-value pools on page 23), the sampling rule allows you to use statistical sampling to determine the proportion of the total purchases on qualifying low-cost tangible assets that is revenue expenditure.